A stye is a small, painful lump on the inside or outside of the eyelid.

-See your GP if you have an external stye (on the outside of your eyelid) that is very painful.
+See your GP if you have an external stye (on the outside of your eyelid) that's very painful.
 Your GP may:

-- remove the eyelash closest to the stye – if the stye involves an infected eyelash follicle (a small hole in your skin that an individual eyelash grows out of)
+- remove the eyelash closest to the stye if the stye is caused by an infected eyelash follicle

-- use a very thin, clean needle to make an incision (cut) into the stye and drain away the pus
+- use a very thin, clean needle to make an incision in the stye and drain away the pus

-Your GP may refer you to an ophthalmologist (a medical doctor who specialises in eye diseases) if:
+Your GP may refer you to an ophthalmologist (a specialist in diagnosing and treating eye conditions) if:

-- your stye does not improve after using the above treatments
+- your stye doesn't improve after using the above treatments

-- you have an internal stye (on the inside of your eyelid) that is particularly large or painful
+- you have an internal stye (on the inside of your eyelid) that's particularly large or painful

-Your ophthalmologist may make an incision (cut) into the stye and drain out any pus.
+The ophthalmologist may make an incision in the stye and drain out any pus.